google/codeworld/web/help/GuideIntro.md

 How to be successful
 ====================

 Before you get started, let's talk about some strategies to be successful.
+Expand the sections below to explore each strategy.

+!!! collapsible: Try everything!
-1. **Try everything!** You can't learn computer programming by reading about it.
-   When you *wonder* what will happen if you try something, just try it!
-If you think you understand, prove it to yourself!
+    You can't learn computer programming by reading about it.
+When you *wonder* what will happen if you try something, just try it.
+If you think you understand, prove it to yourself.
+You learn when you are writing code.

     Many of the examples in this guide can be copied into the CodeWorld editor and run as is!
-If you see a blue box, you can click it to copy the code and try it out.
+If you see a blue shaded code example, that means you can click on it to copy and run it, and see the result.

+!!! collapsible: Value your mistakes!
-2. **Value your mistakes!** You might have heard that mistakes prove you are learning.
-That's even more true of computer programming.
-Even the best programmers don't usually get it right the first time, so don't try to avoid making mistakes.
+    You might have heard that mistakes prove you are learning.
+That's even more true in computer programming.
+In fact, even the best programmers don't usually get it right the first time.
+Writing code is only one step in computer programmer.
+The next step is to try it, and fix the mistakes.

-   Instead, learn to understand and fix your mistakes more easily.
+    A mistake doesn't mean you're bad at programming.
+It just means you're not done yet.
+As you become a better programmer, you will still make mistakes, but you will learn to understand and fix your mistakes more easily.

-3. **Have fun!** Programming can be difficult, but it doesn't have to be boring.
-Let yourself have some fun, share your creations with friends and family, and most of all, laugh.
+!!! collapsible: Have fun!
+    Coding can be difficult, because it requires you to think about all of the details, and say precisely what you mean.
+But it doesn't have to be unpleasant.

+    To have a good time, practice laughing at your mistakes.
+Share your creations with friends and family, whether or not they turned out exactly like you hoped!
+We're all in this together.

     To get some cool ideas about what you can do in CodeWorld, you might want to check out the [CodeWorld Gallery](/gallery.html), with examples of projects built by other students.
 Don't worry if you aren't that advanced yet.
 It takes patience, but you can get there, too!

 The CodeWorld environment
 =========================